- How does the Affordable Care Act affect adjunct faculty loads?

 The Affordable Care Act (“ACA”) requires that employers provide health insurance coverage for all full-time employees.
 The definition of full-time employee for purposes of the Act is persons working an average of 30 hours or more per week.
 Our long-standing policy, and the method we use to calculate and report hours worked for our adjunct faculty (for credit instruction) for ASRS purposes, is one hour of work outside of class for each load hour, or two hours worked for each load hour of instruction (Hereafter “2:1”).
 This is how we will continue to calculate and report adjunct hours worked.
 We are aware, however, that at other higher education institutions in other parts of the country, different methods are used to calculate hours worked for adjuncts, including two hours outside class for each load hour (“3:1”).
 To date the IRS has not issued regulations establishing how hours worked will be calculated for adjunct faculty in higher education for purposes of the ACA.
 We were hoping to have this information before establishing our policies in this area.
 Therefore, continuing to use our established method of calculating hours worked in conjunction with strictly enforcing our long-standing load limit of 9 load hours per term (with a limited exception of up to 3.0 load in certain circumstances) will allow MCCCD to employ the valuable services of our dedicated and talented corps of adjunct instructors in a fiscally-responsible fashion to supplement the instructional services provided by our residential faculty.
 The effective date of these limits is July 1, 2013.

-Provisions of the Affordable Care Act that become effective January 1, 2014, will look back one year to establish workers' eligibility for employer-provided health insurance.
-If someone has worked an average of 30 or more hours per week beginning July 1, 2013, he or she would be considered benefits-eligible.
+These limits were put in place for numerous operational, strategic, and other reasons and it is important that they are adhered to.
+Additionally, provisions of the Affordable Care Act that become effective January 1, 2015, will look back one year to establish workers' eligibility for employer-provided health insurance.
+If someone has worked an average of 30 or more hours per week beginning July 1, 2014, he or she would be considered benefits-eligible.

 The limit is 9, which under our calculation method for ASRS purposes equates to 18 hours of work per week, and under the calculation method the IRS might adopt going forward would be 27 hours of work per week.
 The load limit includes teaching assignments at all MCCCD colleges.
 We will allow one small, limited exception to the 9-hour load limit, being up to 3.0 additional load hours in those situations, usually found in our math, science, and nursing disciplines, where different load hour combinations often result in instructors who are teaching two classes having between 9 and 12.0 load.
 These exceptions will be considered under the current exception process using the existing form.